sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > - `allowHalfOpen` A Boolean that, when true, indicates that the socket, won't automatically
 > send a FIN packet when the other end of the socket sends a FIN packet, thus allowing half of the `Duplex stream to remain open.
 Defaults to false.

+> Once the `Server` object is created, if provides several events that are triggered during the life cycle of the server.
+> For example, the `connection event is trigger whe the socket client connects, and `close` event is trigger when the server
+> shuts down.
+>
+> As you implement your socket server, you can register callbacks to be executed when these events are triggered to handle
+> connections, errors and shutdown.

+> *Events that can be triggered on a `Socket` object*

+> *Methods that can be called on on `Server` object*

 - *Implementing TCP Socket Severs and Clients*